01Cindyy/Discord-Spotify-Pywal16/README.md

 Both scripts anchor the accent on pywal's `color4` so Spotify and Discord end up with the *same* accent colour.

-**Note:** other enabled Vencord themes that force their own colours (e.g. amoled-cord) load alongside and can override the pywal theme — disable them if Discord doesn't change.
+**Note:** other enabled Vencord themes that force their own colours load alongside and can override the pywal theme — disable them if Discord doesn't change.

 ## Uninstall